sigpwny/sigpwny.github.io-archive/writeups.md

   }
 ]
 ---
 For UIUCTF 2020 we paid out $1,600 in writeup prizes.
+We were inspired by GoogleCTF's writeup prizes.
+We prioritize concise technical communication and writeups that are fun to read and learn from, including those written from/for the perspective of beginners.
 Here are the writeups that won.

 <div class="writeup-fixed-cols" markdown="block">